 Childhood Epilepsy and SUDEP

-Each year approximately 1 in 1000 people with epilepsy will die suddenly with no obvious cause of death found.
+Each year approximately 1 in 1000 people with epilepsy will die suddenly with no obvious cause of death found ).
 This is called Sudden Unexpected Death in Epilepsy (SUDEP).
-The risk of this happening to children with epilepsy is lower than adults, approximately 1 in every 4,5000 children with epilepsy die each year.
-This risk increases if they have a more complex, rare form of epilepsy for example, Dravet Syndrome.

 This is something you should be aware of and discuss with your clinician who can discuss your child’s individual level of risk (which varies between people with epilepsy).